 Portland Museum of Art

-Our hotel, the Westin Portland Maine, was located directly across the street from the Portland Museum of Art (note that the museum is temporarily closed through January 22nd, 2016).
+One of the hotels we’ve stayed in, the Westin Portland Maine, was located directly across the street from the Portland Museum of Art.
 This family-friendly museum is free for children, and also offers family tours.
 We opted to tour the museum on our own, and enjoyed their extensive collection, which includes works from Renoir, Monet, Kandinsky, Homer, and Picasso.
 The museum also offers a small cafe on the lower level, although there are lots of restaurants located steps away.
 See their TripAdvisor reviews here.

 On our way out of Portland Maine, we stopped at Portland Head Light to take some photos.
 It’s definitely worth the short drive to check out this beautiful view.
 In season, you can also check out the museum and gift shop (it closes for the winter in October).
 Because it’s on the water, it can definitely be colder here than right in Downtown Portland, so go on the warmest day during your vacation.

 We didn’t have enough time to take a boat tour, but they are offered year round.
 I will definitely make sure that we do that on our next trip.

 If you are planning a trip to Portland Maine with kids, see our recommendations for where to stay in Portland, Maine.